-“A chapter 13 debtor’s direct payments to a secured creditor pursuant to a ‘cure and maintain’ plan are ‘payments under the plan’ for purposes of § 1328(a), and a debtor who fails to make such payments is not entitled to a discharge under 11 U.S.C. § 1328(a).”
+“A Chapter 13 debtor’s direct payments to a secured creditor under a ‘cure and maintain’ plan are ‘payments under the plan’ for purposes of § 1328(a), and a debtor who fails to make such payments is not entitled to a discharge under 11 U.S.C. § 1328(a).”
 In re Coughlin, No. 11-76202 and In re Sangamaya, No. 12-71109 (Bankr.
 E.D.
 N.Y.
 June 15, 2017).
-Read More
+[Read more…] about Direct Payments to Mortgagee are “Payments under the Plan”

 Creditors failed to prove that the debtor made false representations with respect to a loan acquired by the debtor’s father claiming to represent the debtor’s company.
 Hasley v.
 Irons (In re Irons), No. 15-40876, Adv.
 Proc.
 No. 15-4051 (Bankr.
 D. Neb.
 March 9, 2017).